rradczewski/ymmv/_posts/2017-02-06-Continuing_my_journey_as_a_Freelance_Software_Craftsman.md

 ## Bringing Craftsmanship values into a company

 One thing I'm deeply passionate about is helping others learn about craftsmanship and agile values.
-I'm grateful for having worked in professional, honest and empathetic teams in the past and I love to share my insights and experience with other teams and whole companies.
+I'm grateful for having worked in professional, honest and empathetic teams in the past and I love to share my insights and experience with other teams and their companies.

 My favorite method to spark a flame of professional software development practices is without a doubt a coderetreat.
 Best organized as a day-long event far away from the daily chores of a software developer, it's a workshop designed to enable developers to learn about TDD, pair programming and software design in an environment created for a deliberate learning experience.
 I've been running plenty of coderetreats and I'm honored to organize the Global Day Of Coderereat for the second time this year.